 High school football scoreboard: Oct.
 7-8, 2016

-Three weeks remain in the regular season for area high school football teams.

-But Week 7 is shaping up to be one of the more memorable weeks with critical conference games that could likely decide league champions.
+Plenty of hype surrounded Week 7 of the high school football season with several critical conference games that would likely decide league champions.
+Some of the area's best teams didn't disappoint.

-First up in the Central Illinois Conference, Tuscola (6-0) hosts Decatur St. Teresa (6-0) at 7 p.m. on Friday at Memorial Field in Tuscola as the Warriors will try to contain St. Teresa standout Jacardia Wright.
+First up in the Central Illinois Conference, Tuscola (7-0) hosted Decatur St. Teresa (6-1) at Memorial Field in Tuscola as the Warriors contained St. Teresa standout Jacardia Wright and came away with a 33-14 victory.

-Over in the Okaw Valley Conference, Monticello (6-0) looks to continue is perfect start, despite the unknown status of quarterback Caleb Hanson, who was injured last Friday in the Sages' 36-0 win against Casey-Westfield, when the Sages host St. Thomas More (5-1) at 7 p.m. on Friday as the Sabers are coming off their first loss of the season last Friday against Unity.
+Over in the Okaw Valley Conference, Monticello (7-0) continued its perfect start as the Sages steadily pulled away from St. Thomas More to win 39-14.
+The Sabers fell to 5-2 on the season with their second straight loss.

-In the Vermilion Valley Conference, Westville (6-0) hits the road for its third straight away game, this time at 7 p.m. on Friday at Bismarck-Henning (5-1).
-The Blue Devils have won five in a row after a Week 1 loss at Watseka/St. Anne.
+In the Vermilion Valley Conference, Westville (7-0) hit the road for its third straight away game, this time at Bismarck-Henning (5-2).
+The Blue Devils had won five in a row after a Week 1 loss at Watseka/St. Anne, but Westville came through with a 28-26 win.

-In the Little Okaw Valley Northwest, Argenta-Oreana (6-0) travels to take on Sangamon Valley (5-1) as the Bombers look to keep their unbeaten mark intact in a game that kicks off at 7 p.m. on Friday.
+In the Little Okaw Valley Northwest, Argenta-Oreana (7-0) traveled to take on Sangamon Valley (5-1) as the Bombers kept their unbeaten mark intact with a convincing 44-14 victory.

 And on Saturday afternoon, Danville (6-0) travels to play Peoria (6-0) in what is essentially the Big 12 championship game.
-That heavyweight tilt kicks off at 2 p.m.
+The Vikings lead Peoria 19-0 in the second quarter.

 For scores on these games and more throughout our area, stay tuned into our scoreboard, which will update every time an area team scores, throughout the weekend.